KEMONOYA/zettelkasten/ZETTELKASTEN/Entity-Component-System (ECS).md

 # Entity-Component-System (ECS)

-**Entity-Component-System (ECS)** is a design pattern for game engines that is [data-oriented](Data-oriented%20design.md), and as the name suggests, handles storing and updating game entities using three different types of data; entities, components and systems.
+**Entity-Component-System (ECS)** is a design pattern for game engines that is [data-oriented](Data-oriented%20design.md), so favors memory-efficiency, and as the name suggests, handles storing and updating game entities using three different parts; entities, components and systems.
 Let's look at what role each of them plays and how they interact with one another:

 1. **Entities**